jtr13/cc21/appendix_pull_request_tutorial.Rmd

 ## Check branch

-PR should be submitted from a **non-master** branch.
+PR should be submitted from a **non-main** branch.

 <img src="resources/tutorial_pull_request_mergers/1.png" width="700">
 <br/>

-If PR was submitted from the **master** branch, you can link to this explanation of what to do to fix it:
+If PR was submitted from the **main** branch, you can link to this explanation of what to do to fix it:

 https://edav.info/github#fixing-mistakes.